 To address the potential for SVI at unacceptable risk levels, a remedial action objective (RAO) was established for SD-052-02 Building 775 Site (Buildings 774 and 776) and SD-052-01 Apron 2 Chlorinated Plume Site (Buildings 785 and 786).
 The established RAO is to prevent individual human exposure to soil gas vapor levels within buildings at unacceptable levels represented by an excess cancer risk greater than 1 x 10-6 and also represented by a potential non-cancer risk for a hazard index greater than one.
-Current EPA RSLs represent the RAOs for evaluating the protectiveness of the IRA.
+EPA RSLs and/or VISLs represent the RAOs for evaluating the protectiveness of the IRA.
 It should be noted that the RSLs are Preliminary Remediation Goals since RSLs are not cleanup levels.
-Future exit strategy decisions, provided in Section 8, will rely on applicable NYSDOH criteria, applicable EPA RSLs, or a site-specific human health risk assessment prepared in accordance with EPA guidelines.
+Future exit strategy decisions, provided in Section 8, will rely on applicable NYSDOH criteria, pertinent EPA RSLs and/or VISLs, or a site-specific human health risk assessment prepared in accordance with EPA guidelines.